What does Sales Rank mean on Amazon?

 Amazon also made the decision not to apply BSR values globally.
 The site’s various territorial domains each use independent BSR data.
 So, a product that is the #1 seller on Amazon.com could be #125 on Amazon.co.jp.

-Lastly, it’s worth noting that there is no relationship between Amazon Sales Rank and Amazon’s search algorithms.
+It’s worth noting that there is no relationship between Amazon Sales Rank and Amazon’s search algorithms.
 The latter is dependent on keywords, product description content, internal and external traffic, and other factors that are still somewhat hidden from users.
 Where your product appears in search results is not influenced by its Sales Rank, and vice versa.

 However, sellers often overlook other ways to parse this information into useful knowledge.
 Let’s take a look at two of these.

 As an Amazon seller, it’s likely that you’ll continuously want to expand the items you offer for sale.
 It makes sense to invest in products that have a higher chance of selling.
 This also applies if you’re a new seller and you’re looking for your first product to offer.
-BSR comparisons will help you ensure that you invest in a product that has a high demand.
+BSR comparisons will help you ensure that you invest in a product that has a high demand

 Amazon’s Best Sellers page offers you the chance to see all the top-selling products in each “department” (as Amazon now calls their top-level categories).
 Alternatively, Junglescout’s Product Database has a very handy feature that allows you to find products within a specific BSR range.

-As a general guideline, sellers tend to pick new products with a Sales Rank below 5000.
+As a general guideline, sellers tend to pick new products with a Sales Rank below 5,000.
 Some sellers won’t even consider one that has a BSR higher than 2000.
 The theory being, if a product is already a best seller on Amazon, it will be harder to compete with existing products.

 Not using Jungle Scout yet?
 Jungle Scout is the industry standard for product research, keyword tracking, and more for Amazon sellers.
 Click here to access exclusive savings when you sign up for a 3 month, 6 month or 1 year subscription to Jungle Scout Suite.

 If your product is underperforming in the BSR area when compared to other products in very similar categories, it’s fair to say that you may need to look at your listing.
-Your competition’s better Sales Rank is an indicator that they’re doing something right that you’re overlooking.
+Your competition’s better Sales Rank is an indicator that they’re doing something right that you’re overlooking

 Study their listing page, look at their prices, analyze their external link sources.
 Somehow, they’re positioning their product in a way that has resulted in greater sales velocity and volume than yours.
 Find out what that is and either emulate it or improve on it.
+This should be part of our Amazon SEO activities (if you need help with this enquire about our Amazon SEO Services).

 GET MORE SALES WITH EXTERNAL TRAFFIC